ds300/derivablejs/README.md

   The event handler (observables are built on event handlers) which computes the values of the `allIdle$` stream assumes that its inputs, `numUsers$` and `numIdleUsers$`, are consistent with each other.
 Yeah that's an invalid assumption, but what else can it do?
 Event handlers *must* assume a consistent world, or be paralyzed by fear.
 They can't *defer* handling an event until consistency is restored, because who knows how and when that will happen?
 How do the event handlers even know whether their dependencies are inconsistent in the first place?

   This inability-to-defer-effects requires observable graphs to be traversed depth-first and pre-order, like in the above diagram.
-This is the cause of glitches, which are just one kind of 'consistency' bug caused by effects being executed during a time period in which the state of the world is internally inconsistent.
+This is the cause of glitches, which are just one kind of 'consistency' bug caused by effects being executed at a time when the state of the world is internally inconsistent.
 Glitches are unique in that the prematurely-executed effects are executed *again* after consistency is restored, making them fairly innocuous when the effects in question are idempotent-ish like rendering views.
 But what if your network requests are glitchy?
 What if your atomic state updates are glitchy?
 Answer: things break.

-Derivables solve this problem by separating state derivation from event handling.
-You still get a graph structure, but effects are only allowed at the leaves, and the roots are atomic state rather than event streams.
-When the atomic state changes, control is pushed directly to the event-handling leaves, which check to see whether they should execute their side effects.
+Derivables are a way to build state dependency graphs without using event listeners.
+Instead of depth-first evaluation, derivables use a push-pull system: Changes at the roots of the graph cause control to be *pushed* directly to the leaves of the graph, which then *pull* the changes downstream so that inner nodes are always evaluated in the correct order to avoid inconsistency.

+Here is how the above example would have panned out if done with derivables:

 <img src="img/derivable-example.svg" align="center" width="89%" />

+There are three different kinds of entity at play here:

+ - Atomic state (`$AllUsers`)
+ - Derived state (`$numUsers`, `$numIdleUsers`, and `$allIdle`)
+ - Reactor (the thing at the bottom which shows/hides the message)

+And these are exactly the three different kinds of entity that DerivableJS models.

-Since Derivables only have to model atomic and derived state, they can also do a few other things that observables can't:
+Since derivables treat atomic and derived state differently, they can also do a few other novel tricks:

-- **Grokkability and Wieldiness**
+- **Reasonaboutability™ and Wieldiness**

   Observables have notoriously labyrinthine APIs and semantics.
-Some might argue that it's because they're so powerful, and I would argue that it's because they try to do too much.
-Either way, you don't need that mess.
-Derivables only do a subset of what Observables try to do, but they do it cleanly and safely.
-You wouldn't use a chainsaw to dice an onion, would you?
+Some might argue that it's because they're so powerful, and I would argue that it's because they try to solve a *really goshdarn hard problem*: how to compose event listeners.

+  Derivables don't even entertain the thought of tackling that mess.
+They only do a subset of what Observables try to do, but they do it cleanly and safely with a tight API and oh-so-grokkable semantics.
+Would you use a chainsaw to dice an onion?
+I mean, yes, obviously, for science, but shut up you know what I mean.

 - **Laziness**